 - Acid Reflux An unrelated reason may be related to stomach acids and acid reflux.
 Those with severe panic attacks and acid reflux disease may be more likely to experience both at the same time, often with panic attacks resulting from some GERD symptoms.
 Panic attacks and anxiety also increase stomach acids further, which could result in excess nausea.

-- Sensitivity Some people simply experience mild nausea once in a while when they eat certain foods, drink caffeine, etc. Most can ignore it without issue, but during a panic attack the feeling tends to feel amplified, which in turn makes it seem like the nausea is much worse – and much more distressing.
+- Sensitivity Some people simply experience mild nausea once in a while when they eat certain foods, drink caffeine, etc. Most can ignore it without issue, but during a panic attack, the feeling tends to feel amplified, which in turn makes it seem like the nausea is much worse – and much more distressing.

-Combine all of these issues and it's not much of a surprise that panic attacks lead to nausea.
-In rare cases they may even lead to vomiting, although this tends to be uncommon.
+Combine all of these issues, and it's not much of a surprise that panic attacks lead to nausea.
+In rare cases, they may even lead to vomiting, although this tends to be uncommon.

 Reading Horror Stories Online

-In uncommon cases the nausea may also be psychosomatic, meaning your mind is creating the feeling of nausea even though the nausea isn't really there.
+In uncommon cases nausea may also be psychosomatic, meaning your mind is creating the feeling of nausea even though the nausea isn't really there.
 This is much more common in those that have health anxiety, and fear that their panic attacks may actually be heart attacks.
-Vomiting is a problem with those suffering from heart attacks, so those with panic attacks that think they're heart attacks may start to notice nausea when it's not really there, because there fear is so strong that they start misinterpreting the way their body feels.
+Vomiting is a problem with those suffering from heart attacks, so those with panic attacks that think they're heart attacks may start to notice nausea when it's not really there because their fear is so strong that they start misinterpreting the way their body feels.